tamb/domponent/README.md

 ```

 You need to preface which component the element is on.
+It is then stored in the components `$refs` object.

-You can then access the element in `Counter` using `this.myElement` within the Component instance.
+You can then access the element in `Counter` using `this.$refs.myElement` within the Component instance.

 #### `data-ref-array`